jubatus/website/source/en/fv_convert.rst

  Separate given string by specified characters and use a set of substrings as features.

-  :separators:  Specifies characters separate the string.
-If multiple characters are set , each of them are used as separator.
+  :separators:  Specifies characters to separate the string.
+If multiple characters are set, each of them are used as a separator.

- The following is examples of configuration when we split strings with comma , and 3 characters a,b,c .
+ The followings are examples of configuration to split strings with comma "," and 3 characters {"a", "b", "c"}.

  .. code-block:: js